-B. Logical integrity, limitations and possible flaws in the hypotheses in the light of existing knowledge and anecdotes:
+B. Logical integrity, limitations and possible flaws in the hypotheses in the light of existing data, knowledge and anecdotes:

 The assumption of the habitat loss family of hypotheses that animals prefer to stay in their natural habitats and avoid human dominated landscapes raises multiple questions.
-The distinction of land as natural habitats versus human settlements is recent in the evolutionary and ecological history.
-In some areas human settlement is new.
-The demarcation of protected areas is very recent and quite artificial.
-The assumption that animals intuitively avoid human habitation and prefer natural habitats is questionable (Shrivastava et al 2020).
+The distinction of land as natural habitats versus human settlements is not very old in the evolutionary and ecological history.
+In some areas human settlement is very recent.
+The demarcation of protected areas is quite artificial.
+The assumption that animals intuitively prefer natural habitats is therefore questionable (Shrivastava et al 2020).
 They have coevolved and coexisted with human species sharing the habitats.
-Segregation of habitats is not a phenomenon of long duration.
 Agricultural lands are difficult to distinguish from grasslands which are their natural habitats.
-So the assumption that animals avoid human occupied landscapes unless the habitat is lost or fragmented remains unsubstantiated.
+So the assumption that animals avoid human occupied landscapes unless their presumed natural habitat is lost or fragmented remains unsubstantiated.